-The course is an overview designed to acquaint students with the history, theory and practices of Community Development.
-The course will include Economic Development, Education, Housing, Public Policy, Urban Redevelopment, Community Organizing, Capacity Building and Community Engagement.
-While the focus of the class is centered on domestic CD, a review of some case studies of International CD will be included as well.
-The course seeks to cover these issues: 1) What is Community?
-2) What is development?
-3) Role of Public Policy, Government and Bureaucracy; 4) Role of Nonprofits and other Institutions; and 5) Role of Private Sector Investment.
+The course is an overview designed to acquaint students with the history and practices of Community Development.
+The course will include Economic Development, Education, Housing, Public Policy, Urban Redevelopment, Community Organizing, Capacity Building, and Community Engagement.

-This course undertakes a critical examination of alternative community and economic development strategies for distresses cities.
-Alternatives are non-capitalist, though not necessarily non-market approaches to addressing urban poverty and building better, more sustainable communities.
-The focus is distressed cities in the U.S., but the reach for solutions is global.
-Special Attention will be paid to the following: the conflict between older strategies that emerged from de-industrialization and contemporary forms of CD, top-down vs (civically engaged) bottom-up strategies: the problem of scale, market-conforming “pragmatic” approaches to solving problems of poverty versus efforts aimed at a broader political transformation in values: cooperation vs competition in structuring incentives and organizing CD work, and the importance of power, politics & voice in advancing social change.
+A critical examination of alternative community and economic development strategies for distressed cities.
+Special attention will be paid to the following: the conflict between older strategies that emerged from deindustrialization and more democratic forms of community development; the problem of scale; market-conforming “pragmatic” approaches to solving problems of poverty versus efforts aimed at a broader political transformation in values; and cooperation versus competition in structuring incentives.

 56:834:606 Poverty Alleviation Strategies (3)